October 2, 2025 · Mikhail Vasiliev

 Despite the successes, fundamental limitations had accumulated:

 - Lack of replayability.
-Average Steam rating ~88%, but almost half of the negative reviews mentioned this: once the story was completed, there was no reason to replay.
+Average Steam rating ~88%, but almost half of the negative reviews mentioned this: once finished, there was no reason to replay.

 - No character.
-Players controlled an 'abstract almighty god,' which reduced immersion.
+Players controlled an 'abstract omnipotent god,' which reduced immersion.
 I was looking for ways to give the player a personality and a role.

 - Abstract mechanics.
 Random events and many decisions felt too conditional.
 Depth and detail were lacking.